 You can treat the legs in symmetry with both hands.
 Start with the hip joints and give them a little more attention, likewise the knees and ankles.

 Your feet carry the full load of the body.
 Therefore, they should be pampered extensively.
 Again, remember to use flat, stroking movements – whether circular or straight – with your full hand contacting large areas wherever possible, to treat them very evenly.
 Also the toes and the spaces between them deserve your attention: your feet are rich in sensitive reflex zones that can invigorate all the body’s organs.

 Duration of the treatment

 In any case, and for all Dosha types: Listen to your inner intelligence.
-After each Abhyanga, you should have a good feeling.
+After each Abhyanga, you should feel completely comfortable.
 Your individual experience tells you how much pressure to use, how much oil, which stroke movements, and what the temperature should be of the oil and the room.